InfiniStore: Elastic Serverless Cloud Storage: Design

 \subsection{Design Overview}

 Next, we present {\proj}'s design.
 We use AWS Lambda as an example to illustrate the design of {\proj}.
-In the remainder of this section, all instances or function instances are assumed to be Lambda function instances.
+In the remainder of this section, all instances are assumed to be Lambda function instances.
 It is worth noting that the design of {\proj} is generic and can be easily ported to other cloud platforms. {\proj} consists of four components: a {\proj} client library, a client daemon, an SMS layer, and a persistent COS layer, see Figure~\ref{fig:arch}.

 Applications interact with {\proj} via a \textbf{client library} that communicates with the client daemon managing the SMS.
-The library exposes { \texttt{GET(key)}}/{ \texttt{PUT(key, value)}} as read/write APIs to the application.
-The client library is responsible for (1)~transparently encoding and decoding data objects with Reed-Solomon erasure coding (EC), and (2)~load balancing incoming application requests across a distributed set of client daemons.
-In {\proj}, data objects are read-only after being {\kvput} in both SMS and COS.
+The library exposes { \texttt{GET(key)}}/{ \texttt{PUT(key, value)}} as read/write APIs to the application and is responsible for (1)~transparently encoding and decoding data objects with Reed-Solomon erasure coding (EC), and (2)~load balancing incoming application requests across a distributed set of client daemons. {\proj} offers strong consistency.
+The {\kvput} API uses versioning provided by the client daemon to support object updates.
+Versions of objects are read-only after {\kvput}s return.

-Co-located with the application, a \textbf{client daemon} orchestrates the function instances of SMS and serves as a rendezvous point for streaming EC-encoded object chunks between the client library and SMS.
-In the distributed application setting, we adopt a multi-VM deployment in which a client daemon is deployed on each VM and manages a separate SMS with shared access among application clients.
+Co-located with the application, a \textbf{client daemon} stores data objects' metadata with the versioning information in an in-memory data structure called metadata table, orchestrates the function instances of SMS, and serves as a rendezvous point for streaming EC-encoded object chunks between the client library and SMS.
+The metadata table can be persisted to the local disk for fault tolerance.
+In the distributed application setting, we adopt a multi-VM deployment in which a client daemon is deployed on each VM that hosts the application and manages a separate SMS with shared access among application clients.

-\textbf{SMS} consists of a large number of function instances.
-The scaling of SMS is driven by the workload's working set.
-SMS manages the active data objects in the memory of the function instances and serves all requests sent from the client daemon. \cref{subsec:oms} and \cref{subsec:buffering} describe how SMS manages data objects and serves { \texttt{PUTs}}/{ \texttt{GETs}}.
+\textbf{SMS} consists of \diffcomment{a collection of function instances} {a large number of function instances}. \addVLDBcomment{Unlike {\prelim}, in SMS, each function instance does not have a peer replica.} The scaling of SMS is driven by the workload's working set.
+SMS manages the active data objects in \diffcomment{function-memory}{the memory of the function instances} and serves all requests sent from the client daemon (\cref{subsec:sms}, \cref{subsec:buffering}).